allifaiman02/python_project/README.md

-# This is jus my collection of python project that i found fun and interesting when start using python
+# This is just my collection of python project that i found fun and interesting when start using python